mark-adams/pytest-test-groups/README.rst

     # Randomize the test order, split into 10 groups, and run the second group
     py.test --test-group-count 10 --test-group=2 --test-group-random-seed=12345

+    # Split the tests by files instead of items into 3 groups and run the second group.
+    # The groups might not be in the same size as each group contains full test files
+    py.test --test-group-count 10 --test-group=2 --test-group-by-files

 Why would I use this?
 ------------------------------------------------------------------